 Just like your home, your creative needs the same care and attention.
 Try and give clear instruction on what you’re hoping to achieve by detailing anything you think will help the designer do their job.
 Do your homework on what is going to get the attention of your target market and what is going to make them more likely to engage with you as a business.

-Being down in the trenches of your business, it maybe hard for you to get an aerial view but that’s where a good designer can help with a serious of questions that will help make up the brief.
-Click here to view our branding questionnaire as a good example.
+Being down in the trenches of your business, it maybe hard for you to get an aerial view but that’s where a good designer can help with a series of questions that will help make up the brief.
+So to get the very best results from your graphic or web designer remember ‘put more in to the brief, get more out of the creative’.